Axodouble/unturned.guide/docs/_meta.md

 # $YEAR is replaced with the current year.

-## copy: "© $YEAR Doco & unturned.guide contributors"
+copy: "© $YEAR unturned.guide contributors"